Updated: Feb 24

 1/4 cup unfed starter discard

-For the topping (see note at bottom for alternative topping combinations and suggestions)
+For the topping (see note at the bottom for alternative topping combinations and suggestions)

 1 small zucchini